Conflicts of Interest

-The second common conflict of interest it involves public officials and employees taking official action or making decisions in matters that definitely and directly affect themselves, their family members or their business associates.
+Public officials and employees violate the conflicts of interest provision of the Ohio Ethics Law when they take official action or make decisions in matters that definitely and directly affect themselves, their family members or their business associates.

-The term “conflict of interest” is frequently used and often misunderstood.
-The basic assumption that underlies the Ethics Law is that Ohio deserve public servants who advance the public interest rather than their personal interests or those of closely related parties.
+The basic assumption that underlies this part of the Ethics Law is that Ohio deserve public servants who advance the public interest rather than their personal interests or those of closely related parties.

 Simply put, a public official has a “conflict of interest” when his or her ability to be an objective decision-maker is impaired by his or her own interests, or the interests of family members or business associates.